okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Does Your Org Have This Change Yet?

-To verify the current release for an org, click the **Admin** button and check the footer of the Dashboard page.
+To verify the current release for an org, scroll to the bottom of the developer console, or click the **Admin** button and check the footer of the Dashboard page.

 {% img release_notes/version_footer.png alt:"Release Number in Footer" %}